-To understand the Bible, we must accept it on its own terms.
+Answer - To understand the Bible, we must accept it on its own terms.
 The Bible describes the historical situation as it finds it, with no sugar-coating.
-Therefore, we read about polygamy and concubinage and many other things which are not part of modern culture.
+Therefore, we read about polygamy and concubinage and many other strange practices which are not part of modern culture.

 Because an agrarian economy (where many people were required to work in the fields) and slavery were facts of life for most of the ancient world, and because women were viewed as an underclass, without the rights of property owning men, concubinage and polygamy often provided protections for women which they would not have enjoyed without those social institutions.
 That's my answer.

 8. Along the same lines as my last question, what do you think about these seemingly misogynistic verses.
 The man has to pay a fine but the woman can be put to death.
 It seems wrong and against women.

 Rules for Sexual Purity